-This compulsory course is an introduction to statistical methods intended for students in the Interdisciplinary Master programs.
+This compulsory course is an introduction to statistical methods intended for students in the Interdisciplinary Master programmes.
 The emphasis of the course will be on applications of core statistical ideas such as random variables, probability distributions, estimation, and hypothesis testing, to real-world problems.
 After taking this course, students will develop a deeper understanding of fundamental statistical concepts commonly used in international policy contexts; be able to apply these concepts readily to solve particular exercises; and master the implementation of a number of important statistical tools on a computer using appropriate software.
-Please note: there will be separate lectures for the MIA and MDEV programs.
+Please note: there will be separate lectures for the MIA and MDEV programmes.

 Ashley Thornton - Invited Professor

 This course aims to equip students with an understanding of qualitative approaches together with the practical skills to design, develop and evaluate these methods in interdisciplinary contexts.
 It introduces students to the foundations of qualitative research methods and a range of tools for undertaking and assessing qualitative research analysis and findings in development studies and applied settings.

 Compulsory courses by choice

 Students are required to choose two of the four following courses: